azproduction/autopolyfiller/README.md

         'Object.newFeature': 'Object.newFeature = function () {};'
     },

-    // This feature is not available in <list of browsers>
+    // This list means "apply this feature to the <list of browsers>"
     // For more examples see https://github.com/jonathantneal/polyfill/blob/master/agent.js.json
     support: {
         // For chrome 29 only apply Object.newFeature polyfill